godfryd/giturlparse2/README.rst

 Parse & rewrite git urls (supports GitHub, Bitbucket, FriendCode, Assembla, Gitlab ...)

-This is a fork of giturlparse.py with updated parsers.
+This is again a fork, now fork of https://github.com/nephila/giturlparse.
 Original project can be found at https://github.com/FriendCode/giturlparse.py

 ************